Jumbo Mortgage Topics Covered

 What are jumbo loan amounts?

 Jumbo mortgage loan amounts exceed the current maximum dollar amount guaranteed by GSEs.
-Overall, if more than $510,400 is needed to finance a home, the home would qualify for a jumbo loan.
 This amount can vary a little from state to state when you consider high-priced or luxury markets.

 What’s the best program for a jumbo loan?

 You are not limited to a 30-year fixed rate program with a jumbo mortgage.
 Many people choose an adjustable rate mortgage (ARM) program to take advantage of a lower interest rate and lower monthly payment.

 Does a jumbo loan have a higher interest rate than a conforming loan?

 Not necessarily.
 In the past, jumbo loans generally had higher interest rates than conforming loans.
 However, jumbo rates are ever changing and may be higher or lower than conforming rates as of late.